bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 1. What does it mean to _think_ in react?

+    * For me what it means is to take advantage of the React Library and separate the website in chunks of reusable code that can be reused through the website.

 1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

 1. Describe state.